 Greg Hanlon, P.Eng., has worked in many aspects of gas and liquid treating and sulfur recovery for over 40 years, from laboratory testing and monitoring of the processes to commissioning and start-up of some of the largest upstream and downstream facilities in the world, to design and operation of many of these same facilities.
 Greg was the treating and sulfur specialist in Shell Canada for over 18 years.
 One of his key roles during much of his career has been the training and mentoring of operations, engineering and maintenance personnel on the process chemistry, the unit operations and the optimization of the various treating and sulfur processes.

 Retired from Shell Oil, where he held the position of Principal Engineer, Treating and Sulfur Recovery, Michael Huffmaster is now consulting in the areas of gas treating, sulfur recovery, and tail gas treating.
 He holds a Bachelor of Science degree in Chemical Engineering, and is a registered P.E. in Texas.
 Michael has over 40 years experience working in the sulfur recovery and gas treating industry that include production systems, gas conditioning, gas processing and liquids recovery, sulfur recovery and tail gas treating, among others.
 His technical expertise areas include process selection and design, along with process troubleshooting for many sulfur-related processes.

 Al Keller is recently retired from Phillips 66 as the Sulfur Processing Lead after a career of over 35 years.
 His career accomplishments include working on the first COPE II sulfur plants and leading the development of several amine reclamation processes.
 Al is a Member Emeritus of the Amine Best Practices Group, and also a member of the Brimstone Sulfur Symposium Technical Advisory Committee.
 Over his career, Al has authored dozens of papers on sulfur recovery, tail gas processing, amine gas treating, sulfur degassing and many other sulfur-related processes.
-He received his degree in Chemical Engineering from the Colorado School of Mines in 1981, and is a P.E. in the state of Kansas.
+He received degrees in Chemistry and Chemical Engineering from the Colorado School of Mines, and is a P.E. in Colorado and Oklahoma.